Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Field theory of metastable decay

 \subsection{The nucleation rate}

-Figure \ref{fig:6} shows our combined result for the nucleation rate \mbox{$\Gamma/L$} per unit length [Eq.~\eqref{eq:l_rate}] including quadratic fluctuations, where we choose an inverse temperature \mbox{$\beta=15$} that is representative of typical experimental values in~\cite{zenesini2024false}\footnote{With our choice of dimensionless energy, cf.~footnote \ref{footnote:1}, our value for $\beta$ differs from \cite{zenesini2024false} by a factor of $2\sqrt{2}$.}.
-In obtaining these results, the dynamical factor \mbox{$\sigma=|\lambda_{-1}|^{1/2}$} is obtained by numerically solving the eigenvalue equation~\eqref{eq:GY_ODE} using a discretization approach.
-While the rate prefactor is often neglected or approximated in simplified treatments, here we account for the full parameter dependence of all terms.
+Figure \ref{fig:6} shows our combined result for the nucleation rate \mbox{$\Gamma/L$} per unit length [Eq.~\eqref{eq:l_rate}].
+We use an inverse temperature \mbox{$\beta=15$} that is representative of typical experimental values in~\cite{zenesini2024false}\footnote{With our choice of dimensionless energy, cf.~footnote \ref{footnote:1}, our value for $\beta$ differs from \cite{zenesini2024false} by a factor of $2\sqrt{2}$.}.
+Here, the dynamical factor \mbox{$\sigma=|\lambda_{-1}|^{1/2}$} is obtained by numerically solving the eigenvalue equation~\eqref{eq:GY_ODE} using a discretization approach.
+While the rate prefactor is often neglected or approximated in simplified treatments, we account for the full parameter dependence of all terms.

 Intuitively, we expect the rate of nucleation to increase when the energy of the potential barrier decreases.
-In the small-tilt limit, $a\to 0$, both the dynamical factor and fluctuation determinant vanish as the negative mode of the critical droplet becomes a zero mode for the kink-antikink pair.
+In the small-tilt limit, $a\to 0$, both the dynamical factor and fluctuation determinant vanish as the negative mode of the critical droplet, which becomes a zero mode for the kink-antikink pair.
 This makes the ratio $\sigma/\sqrt{D}$ nonzero, resulting in an exponentially suppressed but finite nucleation rate.
 The nucleation rate in this limit takes the form

+where \mbox{$A(c) = \lim_{a\to 0} \sigma/\sqrt{8\pi^3 D}$} and $\Delta \mathcal{E}_\infty$ is given in Eq.~\eqref{DEinfty}.
+The factor $A(c)$ is plotted in Fig.~\ref{fig:6}(b), where we see that, not only is it nonzero, it contains a strong dependence on the parameter $c$ that cannot be neglected.
+The situation is analogous for other slices at constant~$a$.
+By the inversion symmetry of the potential for \mbox{$a=0$}, the rate \eqref{eq:amplitudecoexistence} corresponds to the nucleation of either phase in the other.
+Thus, a system in this regime is expected to behave as a gas of kink-antikink excitations \cite{habib2000dynamics}.